 I was a freshman in high school and watched the entire thing live on the TV in my Biology class just before the other plane hit the second tower.
 (Someone had turned on the news during passing period, and when I saw it I first thought, “Why is that building burning?”
 Moments later the second plane hit and, well, that answered my question /-:).
 It’s definitely one of those days I can watch over and over like a movie in my head.

 I was/am a pacifist anyway, but I especially hate political violence aimed at unprepared, innocent civilians, so I was angry and upset.
 But I was also scared for the way Americans would react, too.
 I was already into history then, and I knew how these things usual go: when people are afraid, they are irrational and sometimes very hateful.
 I was really worried about what would come after and whether any of it would be positive.

 I was 6 or 7, and didn’t grasp what was happening at all.
-I saw it on the news and told my mom something to the effect of “there’s a building on fire” and she freaked out and called my aunt, but beyond that it’s hazy.posted over 3 years ago
+I saw it on the news and told my mom something to the effect of “there’s a building on fire” and she freaked out and called my aunt, but beyond that it’s hazy.posted about 4 years ago

 I’m from England so it happened towards the end of the school day.